BleedingCodes/Any-Quick-Laucher/README.md

 # Any-Quick-Laucher
-Open any application or webpage simple by adjusting the source code.
+Open any application or webpage simple by a click of a button.
+Simply adjuste the source code to open you're desire Application or Web Page.

 OS Friendly